Camp Zion 2024

 Our Camp Zion theme Bible verse for this year is:

-This Bible verse will be on display around camp this summer.
-We will be spending some time with your kids sharing about who God is, who Jesus is, and how it applies to our everyday lives.
+These Bible verses will be on display around camp this summer.
+We will be spending some time with your kids sharing about who God is, who Jesus is, and how the fruit of the Spirit applies to our everyday lives.

 We will also be taking a moment each day to pray together as a group.
 We want to pray for each other and to thank God for all the wonderful things that he has blessed us with.